 Physician Name

 MSP Practitioner Number

-Services provided under the terms of the Copayments in full for Services covered by the make no other claim for these Services.
-I he Agency) any and all rights I have to receive provided under the terms of that Contract. the by (the Agency) for the contract between us dated are electron and provided to the Agency and I will ereby assign to (the fee for service payments for any of the Services cor-service basis, they must be specifically excluded
+I acknowledge that the payments paid to me by (the Agency) for the Services provided under the terms of the Contract between us dated are payments in full for Services covered by the Contract and provided to the A Agency and I will make no other claim for these Services.
+I hereby assign to (the Agency) any and all rights I have to receive fee for service payments for any of the S Services provided under the terms of that Contract.

-Physician's Signature Date
+Note: If any Services are billable on a fee-for-service basis, they must be specifically excluded here and in the Contract.